SkylineCommunications/dataminer-docs/connector-help/connector_help/UHP_Networks_NMS.md

 - **Controller Enable/Disable**: Displays a table where you can **enable/disable DVE creation** for each controller.
 The following settings are also available:

-- **Auto Enable Controllers**: When this is enabled, if the driver detects a new controller, a new DVE element will automatically be created.
+- **Auto Enable Controllers**: When this is enabled, if the connector detects a new controller, a new DVE element will automatically be created.
   - **Auto Delete Controller DVEs**: When this is enabled, if the controller is removed from the UHP NMS, the DVE element will automatically be deleted in DataMiner.
 When this is disabled, you can delete the DVE manually by clicking the **Disable** toggle button in the DVE.
   - **Auto Delete Controller Delay:** Specifies the amount of time a DVE stays enabled after it is removed from the NMS.
   - **Create DVE for Deactivated Remotes**: When this is disabled, controllers that are not enabled are treated the same way as removed controllers: no DVE element will be created if the **Auto Enable Controllers** option is enabled.
 Enable this setting if you also want an element for controllers that are not enabled.